roshanmeshram2292-design/BEV_simulation_backward_approach/README.md

 # EV Simulation in MATLAB

-This repository contains an Electric Vehicle (EV) performance simulation built in MATLAB.
-The project focuses on evaluating EV drivetrain requirements under real-world driving conditions using standard duty cycles.
+This repository contains an Electric Vehicle (EV) performance simulation built in MATLAB/Simulink.
+The project focuses on evaluating EV drivetrain requirements under real-world driving conditions using standard duty cycles and determine the sizing of traction motor.

 ## Features
 1. **Drive Cycles Implemented**